 In \cref{code:unicycle_state_cost}, the cost function described previously is implemented.
-We can use \lstinline{enum} macros such \lstinline{O_IND_CLASS()} when we are outside of the Dynamics class to still find the appropriate output value.
-This code can be implemented in both the CPU and GPU \lstinline{computeStateCost()} methods and we can choose \lstinline{terminalCost()} to return $0$. \begin{code}[hb!] \lstinputlisting[language=C++,firstline=9,lastline=16]{code_examples/Unicycle/unicycle_cost.cu} \end{code}
+We can use \lstinline{enum} macros such as \lstinline{O_IND_CLASS()} when we are outside of the Dynamics class to still find the appropriate output value.
+This code can be implemented in both the CPU and GPU \lstinline{computeStateCost()} methods and we choose \lstinline{terminalCost()} to return $0$.

-These new Dynamics and Cost could then be easily incorporated into our previous controller examples and that should be enough to get most people started on using this library.
+These new Dynamics and Cost are easily incorporated into our previous controller examples and that should be enough to get most people started on using this library.
 There are more options in the Cost and Dynamics classes to improve GPU performance but those are left to \cref{sec:performance}.